Back to all blogs

 Free T4 and Free T3 (The Fuel)

-The thyroid gland primarily produces T4 (Thyroxine), which is mostly inactive.
-Your body must then convert this into T3 (Triiodothyronine), the active hormone that your cells actually use for energy.
-We measure the "Free" versions of these hormones because this is the portion that is unbound and available for your body to use.
-If you want to test the active and pro-hormone individually, we offer standalone Free T4 and Free T3 tests.
+The thyroid produces T4, which the body converts into the active hormone, T3.
+We measure "Free" versions because this portion is available for your body to use.
+We offer standalone Free T4 and Free T3 tests if needed.

 Thyroid Antibodies (The "Who")

-In the UK, the most common cause of thyroid issues is an autoimmune condition called Hashimoto’s.
-By checking for Thyroid Peroxidase (TPO) and Thyroglobulin (Tg) antibodies, we can see if your immune system is mistakenly attacking your thyroid gland.
-This is a crucial distinction that a simple TSH test might miss; the TPO antibody test is available as a single marker if you need targeted autoimmune screening.
+In the UK, Hashimoto’s is a common cause of thyroid issues.
+By checking for TPO and Tg antibodies, we can see if your immune system is attacking the gland.
+The TPO antibody test is available as a single marker for targeted screening.

 The Blue Horizon Extras: Magnesium and Cortisol

-Most standard thyroid tests stop at the hormones.
-However, we include Magnesium and Cortisol in all our tiers (Bronze through Platinum).
+We include Magnesium and Cortisol in all our tiers (Bronze through Platinum):

 Why Timing Matters: The 9am Recommendation

-2. Comparison Accuracy: If you are monitoring a condition, testing at the same time each morning ensures that any changes you see in your results are due to your health or medication, rather than just the time of day the blood was drawn.
+2. Comparison Accuracy: Testing at the same time each morning ensures changes in results are due to health or medication rather than the clock.

-If you are already taking thyroid medication (like Levothyroxine), you should discuss with your GP whether to take your dose before or after the test.
-Many clinicians prefer you to wait until after the blood draw to ensure the results reflect your "trough" levels rather than a temporary peak from the tablet.
+If taking medication like Levothyroxine, consult your GP about whether to take your dose before or after the test.
+Many clinicians prefer you wait until after the draw to measure "trough" levels.

 Choosing the Right Tier for Your Needs